 Related Reading: ELI5 Bitcoin – Explain Bitcoin Like I’m Five

 Nodes are also hardware devices, and these act like validators of the transactions.
-There are tens of thousands around the world and they all have the Bitcoin protocol running on the device.
+There are tens of thousands around the world and they all have the Bitcoin protocol running on each device.

-Once they are in majority agreement that every transaction in the block is ok, they send the block back to the miners who then race each other to work out the cryptographic puzzle which the Bitcoin protocol asks of them.
+Once they are in majority agreement that every transaction in the block is ok, they send the block back to the miners.
+Miners then race against each other to work out the cryptographic puzzle which the Bitcoin protocol asks of them.

 Every mining hardware device then frantically processes hashes to try and discover the answer to the cryptographic puzzle.